Quick Reaction Alert: Czech Republic

-261st Control and Reporting Centre (CRC), in Hlavenec.
+The 261st Control and Reporting Centre (CRC), is in Hlavenec.
 The Czech Air Force uses JAS-39C/D Gripen at Čáslav AFB.

 Denmark

 The Royal Danish Air Force Command is headquartered at Karup Air Base.
-The Fighter Wing with the Eskadrille 727 and the Eskadrille 730, at Skrydstrup Air Base use F-16AM/BM Falcon (soon replaced with F-35A).
+The Fighter Wing with the Eskadrille 727 and the Eskadrille 730, at Skrydstrup Air Base use F-16AM/BM Falcon, soon to be replaced with F-35A.